The Best Men’s Wallets – The Definitive Guide 2020

 (at the expense of everything)

-If you’re looking for abstract design and interesting materials these are the wallets for you.
-They all have something quite different about them but sacrifice functionality, size and usually price (more expensive).
+If you’re looking for abstract design and interesting materials then these are the wallets for you.
+They all have something quite different about them but sacrifice functionality, size and are usually priced accordingly (more expensive).

 I actually have a full review of this wallet so click here to view that.
 The Discommon is probably more of a cardholder than a wallet.
-Even so, it stores a good amount of cards and that’s about it.
+Even so, it stores a good amount of cards and has an innovative bi-fold style.
 What immediately caught my eye is its interesting design.
 With a poker-dot effect and burger style clamshell look, the Thermoformed is probably my favorite design for a wallet.

 The wallet is by no means cheap though.
 Coming in at $70 this is more of a statement item.
-An everyday carry item to make people’s head turn.
-For more information on this wallet click here.
+An Everyday Carry (EDC) item to make people’s heads turn.
+For more information on the Discommon Wallet click the link below.

 The final wallet is the Wallum M1.
-This wallets unique feature is it’s all metal design.
-For more, it’s the most attractive metal wallet on the wallet with its brush aluminum design and attractive rubber band accents which help hold the two pieces of metal together.
-The wallet isn’t very functional but it’s definitely slim enough to be considered in the first category also.
-It also has a nifty money clip at the back which does work great.
-Coming in at $45 it’s not the cheapest but from a design perspective it’s great, For more information on this wallet click here.
+This wallets unique feature is its all-metal design.
+For me, it’s the most attractive metal wallet on the market with its brush aluminum design and attractive rubber band accents that help hold the two metal plates together.